Gaudreau responds with 2 assists as Flames beat Jets 4-2

 Laurent Brossoit turned away 29 shots in the loss.

+“You learn over time these guys are really proud professional athletes,” Jets coach Paul Maurice said.

+“You wouldn’t say anything to anybody after a game.
+You’d wait, slap him in the pads the next time you’re on the ice, have a chuckle about it and move on.”

-NOTES: Winnipeg caps a seven-game road trip, its longest of the season, Monday at the Saddledome. … Flames captain Mark Giordano is one point shy of 500 for his career. … Calgary defenseman Chris Tanev got his 100th career assist.
+NOTES: The Jets lead the 10-game season series 4-2-1. … Winnipeg caps a seven-game road trip, its longest of the season, Monday at the Saddledome. … Flames captain Mark Giordano is one point shy of 500 for his career. … Calgary defenseman Chris Tanev got his 100th career assist. … The 6-foot-7, 228-pound Stanley was a first-round draft pick by the Jets in 2016.